Italy backs down on 3 migrant ships, 4th heads to Corsica | Law-Order

 A European humanitarian group said on Wednesday its migrant rescue ship was heading toward the French island of Corsica in hopes that France will offer its 234 passengers a safe port, after Italy backed down and allowed migrants from three other rescue ships to disembark on Italian soil.

-France still had not publicly offered the Ocean Viking a safe port, but spokesman Francesco Creazzo of the SOS Mediterranean group said the Norwegian-flagged ship was hoping it would eventually do so.
+France still had not publicly offered the Ocean Viking a safe port, but spokesman Francesco Creazzo of the SOS Mediterranee group said the Norwegian-flagged ship was hoping it would eventually do so, and the mayor of Marseille said the port city would gladly take them in.

 Italian Premier Giorgia Meloni jumped the gun somewhat and issued a statement on Tuesday evening thanking France for taking the Ocean Viking in, prompting a public critique of Italy's apparent maneuvering on French public radio on Wednesday.